British built over 100 years ago at colossal financial and human cost, Ayisha Yahya’s history of Kenya's Lunatic Line. From 2011.

 Producer: Ruth Evans

-A Ruth Evans production for BBC Radio 4.
+A Ruth Evans production first broadcast on BBC Radio 4 in 2011.